mdavoodi/www/source/blog/2015-10-15-alex-joins-hashicorp.html.md

 READMORE

-At HashiCorp, we expect Alex to work various layers of Nomad, including the client, server, and builtin schedulers.
-He will use his knowledge of Nomad to help integrate it more with our Atlas product and open source portfolio of tools to ensure Nomad is well integreated into our ecosystem.
+At HashiCorp, we expect Alex to work various layers of Nomad, including the client, server, and built-in schedulers.
+He will use his knowledge of Nomad to help integrate it more with our Atlas product and open source portfolio of tools to ensure Nomad is well integrated into our ecosystem.

 Prior to HashiCorp, Alex worked at Google as a member of the YouTube Data team.
-While there he rearchitected a large batch processing pipeline into a streaming architecture which handles terabytes of data a day.
+While there he re-architected a large batch processing pipeline into a streaming architecture which handles terabytes of data a day.
 He also created the conversion analytics system used by many YouTube products to provide insights into user usage and conversion.
 Previously, Alex worked on brain computer interface research